tylerharter/cs320/s20/p3/README.md

 Once you have the .zip ready, you can download it your laptop (via Jupyter) then upload it to the site.

+**Important:** make sure your program is named `main.py` (we've been more flexible about this in the past, but naming it something else causes problems for us now that it's in a zip).

 ## Overview

 In this project, you'll build a website for sharing a dataset -- you